Cap-go/docs/src/content/docs/plugin/installation.md

 ---
-title: "a"
+title: "Installation"
-description: install the plugin in your app
+description: "Install the plugin in your app"
+sidebar:
+  order: 1
 ---

-# Installation

 Add this to your main file.